 Go even further – take lessons.
 There are tons of small studios and private teachers out there.
 It’s never late to learn how to play guitar, for example.
 There’s a high chance that music will become your best friend when dealing with emotional turmoil.

 Remember, there were days at some point in the past that you thought were the worst ever.
 But, somehow it worked out.
 It was meant to be – those dots connected.
 Have faith in the future.
 What you are going through now, will end up in the ‘folder’ under the name – experiences.
 Start building the bridge to cross over to the land of brightness.

 We often run away from problems by getting into self-destructive behavior.
 Yet, there are healthier ways to move away from troubles.
 When self-searching journey is inevitable – travel.
 Drive from coast to coast or fly somewhere far away: look for other colors, different landscapes, meet new people on the way.
 When all hope is lost, a trip could help find what motivates you.

-Don’t believe that this will pass – everything in life is temporary: after rain – sun comes out, you get hurt – the wound heals, after the night – the day arrives.
+Don’t believe that this will pass?
+Everything in life is temporary: after rain – the sun comes out, you get hurt – the wound heals, after the night – the day arrives.
 Remind yourself that this will go away too.
 Plus, when brighter times come, the value of existence will become even higher.

 When there’s no hope, we learn an essential truth about living – it’s ok to not be ok sometimes.

 The strongest people are those who don’t give up when they feel crushed.
 Be patient, determined and be ready to begin life anew.
 Hope never leaves you, at times it just falls into a coma – revive it.